dfun90/G6/docs/manual/middle/elements/nodes/modelRect.en.md

 ### descriptionCfg

-⚠️**Attension:** _It will be supported after V3.3._
+⚠️**Attention:** _It will be supported after V3.3._

 `descriptionCfg` is an object to configure the label of the node.
 The [Node Common Label Configurations](/en/docs/manual/middle/elements/nodes/defaultNode/#label-and-labelcfg) are available.
-Besides, descriptionCfg has special attribute:
+Besides, descriptionCfg has a special attribute:

 | Name       | Description                                        | Type   | Remark         |
 | ---------- | -------------------------------------------------- | ------ | -------------- |
 | paddingTop | The padding from the description to the label text | Number | `0` by default |

-Base on the code in [style](#style) section, we add `descriptionCfg` to `defaultNode`
+Based on the code in the [style](#style) section, we add `descriptionCfg` to `defaultNode`

 ```javascript
 const data = {